Info Package - What you need to know

 Depending on the duration of your stay in Italy, you have to apply for a residence permit or not: if you are a non-EU national and plan to come to Italy for a period exceeding three months, you must apply for a residence permit, while if the length of your stay is less of 3 months you are not required to apply for.

 If it is your first time in Italy, you have 8 days to apply for a residence permit.

 Medical coverage is mandatory for all students/trainees in Italy, but procedures are different for EU citizens and non-EU citizens.

 The Emergency Medical Service guarantees Health Care Assistance for emergencies occurring during the night time, holidays or pre-holidays which are not covered by the family or local physician.
 In urgent situations, the physician can provide outpatient services, prescribe medicines, or illness certificates.
-This service is free for every citizen under the European Health Care System and foreigners with a convection or in the possession of a valid document proving their right of Medical Health Care (European Health Card).
+This service is free for every citizen under the European Health Care System and foreigners with an agreement or in possession of a valid document proving their right to Medical Health Care (European Health Card).
 For other cases, it is expected payment for the medical visit.

 For more info about UNIBAS insurances, please consult the insurance policy section.
 Please note that this coverage could be not enough for your stay.
 For more information about the different kinds of health insurance, check the information provided according to your profile.

 The University of Basilicata provides exchange and degree-seeking students, as well as incoming professor and administrative staff with insurances against accidents that may occur on the campus premises of the university or on any other place where you carry out study or traineeship or research activities as far as they are authorized by the University, as well as for civil liability toward third parties during the performance of institutional activities.